Vino Nobile di Montepulciano DOCG

 - Youth profile: bright cherry, plum, violet, earthy spice, and firm acidity; aged wines develop tobacco, leather, and dried herb complexity

-- Rosso di Montepulciano DOC: same grape blend, lower aging requirements, lighter and earlier-drinking than Vino Nobile
+- Rosso di Montepulciano DOC: same grape blend, lower aging requirements, lighter and earlier-drinking sibling appellation

 The Vino Nobile landscape includes longstanding family estates and pioneering modern producers.
 Avignonesi, established in 1974 and acquired in 2009 by Belgian owner Virginie Saverys, has grown to approximately 175 hectares and is now a leader in certified organic and biodynamic viticulture in Italy; the estate is also celebrated for its rare Occhio di Pernice, a red Vin Santo di Montepulciano made from Sangiovese.
-Poliziano, founded in 1961 by Dino Carletti and today run by his son Federico, farms around 130 hectares and is one of the largest family wineries in the appellation; its single-vineyard Asinone, first produced in 1983, is a 100% Sangiovese benchmark from a 12-hectare clay-rich site.
-Boscarelli, located in the Cervognano sub-zone and run by the De Ferrari family, bottled its first wine in 1967 and produces consistently elegant, terroir-driven Nobile, including the acclaimed Il Nocio single vineyard.
-Salcheto, under winemaker Michele Manelli since 1997, is celebrated for its radical commitment to sustainability and was in 2011 the first winery in the world to certify its wine bottle's carbon footprint.
+Poliziano, founded in 1961 by Dino Carletti and today run by his son Federico, farms around 130 hectares; its single-vineyard Asinone, first produced in 1983, is a 100% Sangiovese benchmark.
+Boscarelli, run by the De Ferrari family in the Cervognano sub-zone, bottled its first wine in 1967 and produces the acclaimed Il Nocio single vineyard.
+Salcheto, under winemaker Michele Manelli since 1997, was the first winery to certify a wine bottle's carbon footprint (2011).
+Regulations require minimum 70% Prugnolo Gentile, maximum 80 q/ha yield, minimum 12.5% alcohol (13.0% Riserva), minimum 2 years aging including 12 months in oak/chestnut (3 years for Riserva).
+The Pieve classification adds an 85% Sangiovese minimum and 15-year vine-age threshold.

-- Avignonesi: founded 1974, owned by Virginie Saverys since 2009; approximately 175 hectares; certified organic and biodynamic; renowned for Vin Santo Occhio di Pernice
+- Avignonesi (1974, ~175 ha): certified organic and biodynamic; renowned for Vin Santo Occhio di Pernice

-- Pieve designation: 12 geographic sub-units; minimum 85% Sangiovese; vines at least 15 years old; minimum 13.0% alcohol
+- Pieve classification: 12 geographic sub-units; minimum 85% Sangiovese; vines at least 15 years old; minimum 13.0% alcohol

 Visiting and Culture